 Peak compressive strains are typically less than 0.002 for all levels of the remaining columns.
 From Table 30 it can be seen that hinging is predicted in gridlines F and 1 for the CBGS record.
 Maximum concrete strains are predicted for the upper hinge on column F3 at Level 4.
 Figure 40 to Figure 46 present a selection of plots showing the behaviour of this hinge.
-Information on further columns can be found in Appendix F.3
+Information on further columns can be found in Appendix G.3.
+It should be noted that 'R1' corresponds to rotation about the north/south axis and 'R2' corresponds to rotation about the east/west axis.

-Figure 40: Column F3, Level 4 hinge rotation and elongation vs time, CBGS, Darfield.
+Figure 40: Column F3, Level 4 top hinge rotation and elongation vs time, CBGS, Darfield.

-Figure 41: Column F3 Level 4 hinge strain vs time, CBGS, Darfield.
+Figure 41: Column F3 Level 4 upper hinge strain vs time, CBGS, Darfield.

-Figure 42: Column F3 Level 4 hinge axial and moments vs time, CBGS, Darfield.
+Figure 42: Column F3 Level 4 upper hinge axial and moments vs time, CBGS, Darfield.

-Figure 43: Column F3 Level 4 hinge moment axial relationship, CBGS, Darfield.
+Figure 43: Column F3 Level 4 upper hinge moment axial relationship, CBGS, Darfield.

-Figure 44: Column F3 Level 4 hinge hysteretic form, CBGS, Darfield.
+Figure 44: Column F3 Level 4 upper hinge hysteretic form, CBGS, Darfield.

-Figure 45: Column F3 Level 4 moment rotation plot, CBGS, Darfield.
+Figure 45: Column F3 Level 4 upper hinge moment rotation plot, CBGS, Darfield.

-Figure 46: Column F3 Level 4 hinge bi-axial moment plot, CBGS, Darfield.
+Figure 46: Column F3 Level 4 upper hinge bi-axial moment plot, CBGS, Darfield.

-The peak CCCC concrete hinge compressive strains generated at the outer face of the column are presented in Appendix G.3.
+The peak CCCC concrete hinge compressive strains generated at the outer face of the column are presented in Appendix H.3.
 Under Darfield CCCC record demands, several columns are predicted to exceed their ultimate concrete strain limits.
 Detailed processing of this data has not yet been completed.

-9.1.5.
+10.5.
 Inelastic Beam-Column Joint Actions